miklevin/MikeLev.in/_posts/2025-02-28-fasthtml-fastapi-llm-over-training.md

 Cursor AI text editor for nearly 2 years now, is worse than it's ever been in making bad assumptions when you're out on the edge trying to be creative.

+> FastHTML is a Python web framework that uses HTMX to minimize JavaScript and CSS, letting servers handle HTML updates for faster, leaner development."

 ### Finding the Edge with FastHTML

 Where is the edge, exactly?
 Well it's FastHTML, an innovative new framework for